Team-Crushing-It/dripdrop/README.md

 ![2](/assets/opening.png)
 ![2](/assets/presentation.png)

-Our design is feels like continuous panel where you can swipe left or right to focus on your water data or how your usage compares with your friends!
+Our design is a continuous panel where you can swipe left or right to focus on your water data or how your usage compares with your friends!

 It is split into three pages